AdobeDocs/campaign-standard.en/help/audiences/using/control-group.md

 >As dynamic reporting is based on the delivery dimension, no report is available to analyze the control group that is excluded.

 <!--As Dynamic Reporting are based on Delivery dimension, we cannot analyze what is excluded.
 We won’t change this behavior and this is the reason why Dynamic Reporting cannot help us here.
-Also, we won’t build dedicated report for this.-->
+Also, we won’t build dedicated report for this.

 ## Reusing the same control group {#reusing-same-control-group}